alantech/iasql/site/blog/tutorials/django.md

 ---
 sidebar_position: 3
 slug: '/django'
+date: 2022-12-16
+tags: [tutorial]
 ---

-# Deploy containerized app to ECS Fargate using IaSQL on Django (Python)
+# Deploy containerized app to ECS Fargate with Django

 In this tutorial, we will run [Django SQL migrations](https://docs.djangoproject.com/en/4.0/topics/migrations/) on top of IaSQL to deploy an HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
 The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.